-Like wasps, bees are armed with stingers - modified ovipositors that deliver venom in one fell swoop.
+Like wasps, bees are armed with stingers that deliver venom in one fell swoop.
 However, unlike wasps, bees can usually sting only once.
-Because their stingers are barbed, they usually remain inside the animal or human they stang, leaving them for dead, but not without them having the last laugh.
+Their stingers usually remain inside the affected animal or human.
+This leads to the bees' death, but not without them having the last laugh.
 Once the stinger remains inside, it continues to release venom and other chemicals that signal nearby bees of the threat.
-If a person is allergic, this could have serious ramifications and even a lethal outcome.
+If a person is allergic, this could have serious complications and even a lethal outcome.

 There are also species, such as the Austroplebeia stingless bees (native to Australia) that simply do not have stingers.
 Some other species, like the cuckoo bees, have reduced stingers, which limits their ability to sting.

 - One of your first instincts should be to remove the stingers.
 Otherwise, it will keep delivering painful injections of venom over time.
-Careful not squeeze it, though.
+Careful not to squeeze it, though.
 That might release the remaining venom all at once.

-- Check in with your general physician just in case;
+- Check in with your general physician just in case.

 Most native bee species in Australia are solitary, which means every female is fertile and they build their own nests.
 Hence, even if they live in close proximity to one another, most of them wouldn't be able to cause an infestation and be labelled as pests.

-Indeed, the introduced European honeybees are responsible for most bee infestations.
+Indeed, the introduced European honey bees are responsible for most bee infestations.
 It's usually colonies gone feral.
 Because of their quick reproduction, they often out-compete the native bees for resources and disturb the natural order of things.
 They also aggressively defend their nests, so it's necessary to remove them carefully.
-Do not attempt this on your own unless you're an experienced apiarist.
-Opt for professional bee removal, instead.
+Do not attempt this on your own because there is a serious risk.
+It is always safer to opt for professional bee removal, instead.

 Many people believe that carpenter bees eat wood, but that is incorrect.
 They simply carve it.
 And they do it very efficiently.
 Having a carpenter bee infestation is more difficult to spot because they create their nests in wood.
 They can do structural damage very, very quickly so seek immediate professional help if you think this might be the case.
 Finding small holes in the wood and detritus outside is a pretty clear indication.